rudysuharyadi/gotu-bookstore/README.md

 openssl rand -hex 32
 ```

 This command generates 32 random bytes and then converts them to a hexadecimal string representation.
-Each byte consists of two hexadecimal characters, resulting in a 64-character string (32 bytes \* 2 characters/byte = 64 characters).

 ## Run Server